 AngelList

 AngelList is a startup community with tools to invest in startups and research fast-growing companies.
-Building out an AngelList profile not only helps to establish your executive reputation, but you can also post jobs and take applications all within the platform.
+Building out an AngelList profile helps establish your executive reputation, and you can also post jobs and take applications all within the platform.

 Young Upstarts

-Young Upstarts is an online business resource for startup entrepreneurs, small business owners, idea people, and intrapreneurs seeking change within their organization.
+Young Upstarts is an online business resource for startup entrepreneurs, small business owners, idea people, and intrapreneurs seeking change within their organizations.
 The site regularly conducts interviews with both established and up-and-coming entrepreneurs.

 Inspirery